telicent-oss/smart-caches-core/docs/security/index.md

 `prepareAuthorizer()` method passing in the user attributes.  `Authorizer` instances are intended to be scoped to the lifetime of a single user request so they may cache any access decisions if they encounter the same labels repeatedly.

-Once an application has an `Authorizer` it calls one of the `canRead()`/`canWrite()`/`canMakeRequest()` methods passing in the labels for the data it needs an access decision for and any additional required parameters.
+Once an application has an `Authorizer` it calls the `canRead()` methods passing in the labels for the data it needs an access decision for and any additional required parameters.
 This returns either `true` for accessible, or `false` for forbidden.
 In the event of any problem/ambiguity in computing access decisions plugins **MUST** fail-safe by defaulting to returning `false` if they can't make an access decision.

 Note that since the plugin has full control over access decisions it can use as simple, or as complex, logic as it sees fit to implement it's security model.
 For example the labels might not directly encode the access requirements for